 — Jeff Geerling (@geerlingguy) February 28, 2017

 And there are thousands more where that came from.
 While memes and Tweets can be fun, the scary part here really is just how much of the cloud computing market that Amazon owns and how much of an effect it has when it goes down.
 You really have just a couple battling it out for the market share.
-According to a 2017 study by the Synergy Research Group, AWS holds a little over 40% of the cloud computing provider’s space.
+According to a 2017 study by the Synergy Research Group, AWS market share makes up little over 40% of the cloud computing provider’s space.
 You then have Microsoft Azure, Google, and IBM competing at around 20%.
 And of course, there are thousands of other smaller providers all fighting for the rest.

 Even though Google Cloud Platform has only about half of the market share that Amazon does, we are excited to see its growth of over 5%.
 And we would love to see more providers enter the space as it is a win for everyone involved.
 Spreading out services among multiple providers could solve some of these days where it feels like the entire web has gone down.